The Benefits of Literature in Education

-English Literature is a compulsory school subject until GCSE level and serves many benefits to a child’s overall education.
-It provides them with an opportunity to develop a range of important life skills that can be transferred to the rest of the curriculum and also be carried throughout life.
+English Literature is a compulsory school subject until GCSE level and benefits a child’s overall education.
+It allows them to develop a range of important life skills that can be transferred to the rest of the curriculum and carried throughout life.

 mother reading to child